RespiraWorks/Ventilator/software/utils/rpi_config/README.md

 When the initial installation is complete, the system will reboot.

-You will need to run the "Ventilator update" app that you should find on your desktop for the first time to build GUI and controller software and deploy the latter to the STM32.
+Now you will need to run the "Ventilator update" app that you should find on your desktop for the first time to build GUI and controller software, and deploy the latter to the STM32.

 ## What you have available